 concrete or wood.

-can have certain properties.
+An object can have certain properties.

 For example, each Monster will initially be completely healthy.